 As adults, most of us can remember seeing or even participating in bullying behavior when we were young.
 Some of us even know what it’s like to be the victim — to be scared, to not want to go to school for fear of torment and abuse.
-Today, with the advancement of …Continue reading →
+Today, with the advancement of …Click here to continue reading

 It seems like every time I open a magazine, newspaper or turn on the TV there’s something about bullying.
 These bullying discussions recently were taken to a whole new venue – a live chat that I participated in on Twitter.

 Last month, the Centers for Disease Control and Prevention hosted an hour-long live Twitter chat with a panel of experts and advocates from across the country about bullying prevention.
 Dick Schafer, manager, program development and evaluation, Children’s Health Education Center, and I had the opportunity to participate as representatives of the American School Health Association.
-Topics of discussion included facts, …Continue reading →
+Topics of discussion included facts, …Click here to continue reading

 No topic is closer to my heart than bullying prevention.
 As adults, most of us can recall witnessing or even engaging in bullying behavior when we were young.
 Some of us even know what it’s like to be the victim, to be scared, to not want to go to school for fear of torment and abuse. …Continue reading this post